Skip to content

 6. Malignant melanoma of skin

-Evidence from Public Health Scotland shows that socio-economic deprivation can influence cancer survival as people living in a more deprived area can be diagnosed at a later stage when survival is poorer.
-This is most evidence in trachea, bronchus and lung cancer with 60% of lung diagnoses in SIMD quintiles 1 & 2.
+Evidence from Public Health Scotland shows that socio-economic deprivation can influence cancer survival, people living in a more deprived area can be diagnosed at a later stage when survival is poorer.
+This is most evident in trachea, bronchus and lung cancer with 60% of lung diagnoses in SIMD quintiles 1 & 2.
 Others include 42% breast diagnoses and 40% of prostate diagnoses in SIMD quintiles 1 & 2.

 Support for people affected by cancer